torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 Of course a static configuration is possible too.
 The exact usage will depend on the system, application and the desired outcome.

-Another example is in Android where tasks are classified as background, foreground, top-app, etc. Util clamp can be used to constrain how much resources background tasks are consuming by capping the performance point they can run at.
+Aanalther example is in Android where tasks are classified as background, foreground, top-app, etc. Util clamp can be used to constrain how much resources background tasks are consuming by capping the performance point they can run at.
 This constraint helps reserve resources for important tasks, like